 This year's budget recommends no changes to staffing.
 This will be the first full year of realizing savings from the elimination of the Deputy Fire Chief position.
 A cost of living wage adjustment of 2.5% is proposed for non-union employees.

-As the graph below demonstrates, core

-Police, Fire and Public Works services account for 75.9% of the Village's General Fund expenditures.
-Following is a discussion of major initiatives in the General Fund Departments.
+As the graph below demonstrates, core Police, Fire and Public Works services account for 75.9% of the Village's General Fund expenditures.
+Following is a

 Administration

 The Administration budget contains funding for several consulting projects: